 Mix the craft paint with the glazing medium, 1 part paint to about 2 parts glazing medium.
 Paint this mixture all over the paper in a thick-ish coat.
 Using the graining tool, slide it through the glaze, and rock it slightly to create the grain effect.
 It takes a little getting used too, there is definitely a little learning curve!
 But keep experimenting until you get a look you’re happy with, and once you get the hang of it, it’s pretty easy, honest.
-The glaze in the paint extends it’s drying time, so you have a while to play around with it.
-It you don’t like it, paint over it again and keep trying.

 You can do it on wrapping paper sheets, paper bags, or kraft paper gift bags.
 Truth in blogging, I did find it a little difficult to do a big sheet of wrapping paper, but with practise it gets easier.
 I found it was drying before I finished the whole sheet, but I just had to add the glaze-paint mixture a bit more thickly and work in sections.
 The little gift bags are much easy to work with.
 I did one side of the bags, let it dry completely, and then did the other side.

 Once the paint dried I gathered up some simple woodland embellishments, like twine, snowflakes, feathers, pine cones, tinsel, some twigs painted silver, and some great wood grain ribbon from Walmart.

 I really like the mix of the rustic with the silver sheen and sparkle for Christmas.
 I also used some wood veneer business cards that I stamped and wrote on for gift tags.

 Jingle bells were a fun addition too.